WhatIETF/draft-rosenbergjennings-dispatch-ripp/draft-rosenbergjennings-dispatch-ripp.md

 REQ3: The solution shall work in ways that are compatible with best practices for load balancers and proxies supporting HTTP3, and not require any special changes to these load balancers in order to function.

+REQ4: The solution should hide the number of servers behind the load balancer, allow the addition or removal of servers from the cluster at will, and not expose any of this information to the peer

-REQ4: The solution shall enable the usage of autoscaling technologies used in cloud platforms
+REQ5: The solution shall enable the usage of autoscaling technologies used in cloud platforms

-REQ4: The solution shall provide call reliability in the face of failures of the server or client
+REQ6: The solution shall provide call reliability in the face of failures of the server or client

-REQ5: The solution shall support built-in migration, allowing a server to quickly shed load in order to be restarted or upgraded, without any impact to calls in progress
+REQ7: The solution shall support built-in migration, allowing a server to quickly shed load in order to be restarted or upgraded, without any impact to calls in progress

-REQ6: The solution will be easy to interoperate with SIP
+REQ8: The solution will be easy to interoperate with SIP

-REQ7: The solution shall be incrementally deployable - specifically it must be designed for easy implementation by SBCs and easy deployment by PSTN termination and origination providers who do not utilize cloud platforms
+REQ9: The solution shall be incrementally deployable - specifically it must be designed for easy implementation by SBCs and easy deployment by PSTN termination and origination providers who do not utilize cloud platforms

-REQ8: The solution shall build-in callerID security and protections from robocalling at the outset
+REQ10: The solution shall build-in callerID security and protections from robocalling at the outset

-REQ9: The solution shall provide low latency for media
+REQ11: The solution shall provide low latency for media

-REQ10: The solution shall support only audio, but be extensible to video or other media in the future
+REQ12: The solution shall support only audio, but be extensible to video or other media in the future

+REQ13: The solution must support secure caller ID out of the gate and not inherit any of the insecure techniques used with SIP

 # Design Approaches